 As we look forward to more and more women making great strides in tech, it’s important to look backward, too, and remember the women who were instrumental in developing the technologies that our 600+ IT consultants—and technologists around the world—use every day.
 See how the foundation these pioneers laid have built and inspired our own teammates

-Ada Lovelace was a mahematician in the 1800s who, along with Charles Babble, founded the field of scientific computing.
+Ada Lovelace was a mathematician in the 1800s who, along with Charles Babble, founded the field of scientific computing.
 Thanks to her contributions to the design of the Analytical Engine, she is widely acknowledged as the first ever computer programmer.

 Hedy Lamarr, a well-known actress, also developed a key component of wireless data systems and patented the concept of “frequency-hopping,” which is the basis for the spread spectrum radio systems used in tech products worldwide.